Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control

-which completes the proof. \end{proof} Theorem \ref{theroem2} extends Theorem \ref{theorem1} to the case of an infinite horizon with zero terminal cost and states that under the additional Assumption~\ref{assume2}.
-This assumption is necessary in order to be able to remove the terminal cost.

-In the next section we will detail the use of the theorems in practice and reformulate OCP \eqref{eq:value2} as a Model Predictive Control (MPC)-scheme.
+which completes the proof. \end{proof} Theorem~\ref{theroem2} extends Theorem~\ref{theorem1} to the case of an infinite horizon with zero terminal cost.
+Assumption~\ref{assume2} is necessary in order to be able to remove the terminal cost.
+In the next section we will detail the use of the theorems in practice and reformulate OCP \eqref{eq:value2} as a Model Predictive Control (MPC) scheme.